 When advertising for staff, it’s very important that you clearly state the number of hours required to work and the kind of person you are looking for.
 Including details of salary and benefits is recommended and stating what the job role requires will ensure that you find the right person.

 One point that can’t be stressed enough is to avoid the use of discriminative language.
-You can state the kind of person you are looking for, but including details about gender, race or age is a HR nightmare waiting to happen.
+You can state the kind of person you are looking for, but including details about gender, race or age is one of the biggest HR mistakes.

 In 2018, it’s important for any business to have a social media policy in place.